Autumn Statement: Scotland to get an extra £308m in funding

-"It is ludicrous for Westminster to claim increased funding for Scotland when today's announcement does not make up the ground lost by cuts announced earlier this year."'In denial'
+"It is ludicrous for Westminster to claim increased funding for Scotland when today's announcement does not make up the ground lost by cuts announced earlier this year."

 For the UK government, Scottish Secretary Alistair Carmichael said Scotland was benefiting from UK-wide measures to boost the economy.